petya0111/Sherlock-Judging/carapace-judging.md

 028-M If noone called ProtectionPoolCycleManager.calculateAndSetPoolCycleState during the cycle, then cycle calculation is broken
-029-M The cronjob `DefaultStateManager.assessStates` can become more costly than how it should be 030-M A LendingProtocolAdapter can be created for 0 addresses
+029-M The cronjob `DefaultStateManager.assessStates` can become more costly than how it should be 030-M A LendingProtocolAdapter can be created for 0 addresses 031-M ProtectionPool#_accruePremiumAndExpireProtections loops through every active protection.
+An adversary could create a large number of small protections that would cause an OOG error blocking accrual of premium.
+032-M In some cases the protocol can contain zero funds while having a non zero totalSupply of STokens.
+In that case the protocol will not be able to accept any new deposits and any new protection buys, thus coming to a halt, unless all STokens are burned by their respective holders.
+033-M After protection sellers withdrawals, the protection pool may end up with `totalSTokenUnderlying < poolInfo.params.minRequiredCapital`.
+The documentation says that buyers should not be able to buy protection in that case but it is not checked in `buyProtection` once the pool is already open.
+034-M DefaultStateManager._assessState waits longer to change state to active again.
+035-M `totalSTokenUnderlying` not timely updated
+036-M Missing check to verify if _underlyingAmountToDeposit is !=0
 ```